ibm-cloud-docs/dr-automation-powervs/workload-migration.md

    QA_rjakka15JulyNonHA_Cluster Online  3.3.2.0           No            12347  12348
    ```

+7. Now you will have to cleanup the source deployment using the following commands:

-7. To delete the cluster on the source node, run the following command:
+- To delete the cluster on the source node, run the following command:

    ```bash
    rmrpdomain -f <peer-domain-name>
    ```

-8. To verify that the source node does not display any cluster, run the following command.
+- Run the following command to verify if the cluster is deleted or not:

    ```bash
    ksysmgr q clu